Todos Santos Mexico – What To Do In One Day

 Colourful flags in the centro historico of Todos Santos.

-Flag street lined with colourful colonial buildings
+Flag street lined with colorful colonial buildings

 Massive cactus at the end of the flag street